This guide is filled with the some of the top things to do in Marrakech Morocco and will help you travel Marrakech stress-free!

 We had arranged a guided tour on the morning of arrival, with a local guide who spoke English.
 I recommend getting a licensed tour guide; that way, you’ll learn more about the country’s history, culture, and people.

 In this travel guide of Marrakech, I have listed where to stay, what to eat, see and things to do in Marrakech Morocco.
+I would also recommend doing a of the many day trips from Marrakech – like one to Zagora in the desert.

 Places to visit in Marrakech